Supersonic-Sites/leachanel/content/en/_index.md

     desc_select: true
     desc: "A healthy lifestyle often takes just a few changes.
 Investing in your skincare is one of them.
-Whether you're looking for a relaxing spa outing or reoccurring treatments, from your head to your feet, Léa Chanel Beauty is here for you.
+Whether you're looking for a relaxing spa outing or reoccurring treatments, Léa Chanel Beauty is here for you.
 It's never too early, or late, to begin.
-Enjoy professional one-on-one care and noticeable results in the comfort of a private home care salon. "
+Enjoy professional one-on-one care, treatments with high end natural products, and real, noticeable results in the comfort of a private home care salon.
+Léa's knowledge and expertise will help you understand the WHY behind the care as you journey towards a healthier life. "
   - type: divider
     bg_color: lightgreen
   - type: cards_third_img